Frank Abagnale: United States

-He has appeared in the media a variety of times, including three times as guest on The Tonight Show, an appearance on To Tell the Truth in 1977, and a regular slot on the British network TV series The Secret Cabaret in the 1990s.
+He has appeared in the media a variety of times, including three times as a guest on The Tonight Show, an appearance on To Tell the Truth in 1977, and a regular slot on the British network TV series The Secret Cabaret in the 1990s.
 The book about Abagnale, Catch Me If You Can, was turned into a movie of the same name by Steven Spielberg in 2002, featuring actor Leonardo DiCaprio as Abagnale.
-The real Abagnale made a cameo appearance in this film as a French police officer taking DiCaprio into custody.
+The real Abagnale made a cameo appearance in this film playing a French police officer taking DiCaprio into custody.